 Once a level of understanding is developed we will:

-- Act as your point of contact for data subjects enquiries
+Act as your point of contact for data subjects inquiries

 Ready to Outsource Your DPO?

 If you’re still weighing your DPO options, we can certainly understand.
 There are a lot of factors to consider.
-You can connect with one of our privacy consultants for a one-on-one consultation to get all your data protection questions answered simply by going to the contact page of this website.
+You can connect with one of team specialists for a one-on-one consultation to get all your data protection questions answered simply by clicking below.